Tylersuard/RoastBot/Readme.md

 Wellllll look no further!

 This is code for RoastBot, the only chatbot that uses artificial intelligence to deliver incisive, painful burns that crush your self-esteem and ebb away at your very soul.

-To try out an updated version of the code, head on over to:

-# www.Insult-Bot.com